mondaycom/monday-graphql-api/packages/api/README.md

 });

-// Example how to change a status column const changeStatusColumn = await client.operations._ChangeColumnValue({
+// Example how to change a status column const changeStatusColumn = await client.operations.ChangeColumnValueOp({
     boardId: "your_board_id",
     itemId: "your_item_id",
     columnId: "project_status", // replace with your column id